 Born in NZ to Greek immigrants, John Psathas knew at 12 that music would be his life.
 Since then, he has composed for drum, sax, orchestra, and the Athens Olympic Games' opening.
 Psathas was profiled in award-winning doco View from Olympus.
 In arts show The Gravy he can be seen working with band Little Bushman.
 To date he has scored the soundtracks for two features: western Good for Nothing and period drama White Lies.

-Subjects that have gone before cinematographer Marty Williams’ lens range from landscapes to South Auckland Shakespearians The Black Friars.
+Cinematographer Marty Williams has aimed his camera at everything from landscapes to South Auckland Shakespearians The Black Friars.
 Williams was a prolific shooter for arts shows The Gravy and The Living Room, and shared a Best Cinematography Qantas Award for maverick lawyer documentary Lost in Wonderland.
-Sometimes credited as Martyn Williams, the South Seas Film and TV School graduate also framed gang member OE short Day Trip, along with acclaimed work on adverts (often collaborating with director Mark Albiston) and music videos (Phoenix Foundation, Little Bushman).
+Sometimes credited as Martyn Williams, the South Seas Film and TV School graduate also framed gang member short Day Trip, and has done acclaimed work on adverts (often collaborating with director Mark Albiston) and music videos (Phoenix Foundation, Little Bushman).

 Julian Dickon’s place in New Zealand screen history would be secure thanks to just one show — groundbreaking 70s drama series Pukemanu, which he created.
 Dickon also wrote a number of early plays for television, and went on to write drama, documentary and children’s show Sea Urchins.
 Dickon passed away on 3 April 2015.